Dhruvish09/PYTHON_TUT/INTERVIEW_QUESTION/Most_ask.md

 Ans:
     Interpreted means code run line by line.In interpreted language directly compile code convert into machine code.

+    First of all, the interpreter checks if all subsequent lines are correct (using the four aspects covered earlier).

+    If the compiler finds an error, it finishes its work immediately.
+The only result in this case is an error message.

 (7)What does python support? call by reference or call by value?
 Ans: